-Figure 18: Type of Post Natal Care by Provider by Income Quintiles
+Figure 17: Location of Post Natal Care Service by Provider

 One observes a similar trend in type of provider by income group for post-natal visit compared to delivery services (see Figure 18).
 The MOH is the prominent provider among all income groups, including those who can afford to pay.
 The private sector serves all income groups, including the poor and poorest albeit in smaller numbers - four percent (4%) and five percent (5%), respectively.
 And the MOH subsidizes significant portion of middle (82%), richer (72%) and richest (63%) mothers when these funds could be redirected to serve the lower income groups who are the most likely not to seek post-natal care.